libretro/Lakka-LibreELEC/projects/Switch/README.md

 # Lakka for Switch (WIP)

 It's a WIP of porting Lakka for the Switch.
-A nice IMG file to use with Painless Linux is on its way.
+A standalone Lakka project is on its way to have a nice IMG file to use with Painless Linux - for now it's nothing but a dirty mess.
 In the meantime you'll have to do it yourself.

 ## How to boot